albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 [Matt Stonie](https://www.youtube.com/channel/UCd1fLoVFooPeWqCEYVUJZqg) is an example of unintuitive human capabilities.
 So is [Danielle Steel](https://www.glamour.com/story/danielle-steel-books-interview).

-'Live as if you were to die tomorrow.
-Learn as if you were to live forever.' -Mahatma Ghandi.
-Find the joy of learning, and you'll want to live forever.

-Bold hypothesis: A human can live their life without ever shutting their eyes to sleep.

 We learn and create new things because everyone who has ever existed has had access to what no one ever had before.
-Past scientists, for example, didn't have Reinforcement Learning analogies to work with.

-If you live forever you can literally do anything, as long as it follows the laws of physics.
-You can additionally teach anyone anything as long as they also live forever.

-Always just take notes, unless you believe there is a very high probability you will remember it or come back to it later.
+If we were immortal one could convince anyone of any of your beliefs.

 I never worry whatsover about writing anymore.
 It's just a choice to no longer spend more time critiquing, qualifying, or adding more ideas.
 Similarly with decision making.
-My body generates anxiety but this is a benefit.

-You don't need to believe humans exist to prove stuff.

-Starting to learn math is like an introduction to meta-thinking.

 You need to write low-friction pieces if you want to be worth the time to your readers.